 How trekking across New Zealand changed my life

-The search for simplicity and meaning took travel writer Laura Waters on a five-month journey that helped her reset, reassess and reinvigorate her life.
+A search for simplicity took travel writer Laura Waters on a 5 month journey to reset and reassess.

 Last year I walked 3000 km from one end of New Zealand to the other.
 Hiking along remote beaches, dense forests, volcanic desert, crossing hundreds of rivers and climbing many high alpine mountain ranges was both spectacular and life changing.